Blog

 Microdata and RDFa embed schema markup directly into your HTML.
 The structured data lives inside your content tags, mixed with everything else.
 For an AI trying to parse your site, it's messy.

 JSON-LD sits in a separate script block.
 The schema lives in clean, standalone JSON that AI can extract without touching your HTML.
-Technical SEO fixes like this can be automated at scale.
-The information is explicitly labeled and separated.

 When ChatGPT or Perplexity crawls a page, they're optimizing for speed and accuracy.
 JSON-LD gives them both.
 They can pull the structured data block, parse it instantly, and move on.